Southern Connecticut State University Department of Library Sciences Presents

 For more information on TUT's program, please visit http://www.tjut.edu.cn/gjjy/english/Introduction.jsp.

 Don't miss this once-in-a lifetime experience, while earning 3-6 undergraduate or graduate-level credits.

 Students will be enrolled in the following course:

 Seminar in International Librarianship is on Traditional Chinese Medicine (TCM) Informatics (ILS 630 / ILS499) - 3 Credits

-Graduate students will also have the option of enrolling in the following online course, taught in conjunction with ILS 630
+Graduate students will also have the option to enroll in the following online course, taught in conjunction with ILS 630:

 Medical Bibliography and Libraries (ILS 619 S70) - 3 Credits